TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

 - UNIT PRICE: The selling price of each product

 - TOTAL REVENUE: The total sales revenue generated from each order.
 It can be calculated as Quantity Sold * Price per Unit.
 This is essential for revenue analysis, profit calculations, and sales performance metrics.

+  ### TOOLS USED
+  ---
+- Microsoft Excel

+1. For Data Cleaning
+2. For Analysis
+3. For Visualization

+- SQL - Structured Query Language for querying of Data

+- Microsoft Power Business Intelligence ( POWER BI) for Visualizations and creation of compelling insights

+- Github for Portfolio Building

+### DATA CLEANING AND PREPARATIONS